warmCabin/mm2ghost/README.md

 A ghost is somewhat like a movie file, but instead of storing inputs to be fed to the emulator, it stores a series of "savestates" to be drawn to the screen.
 Each "savestate" is in reality a few bytes of information that I need to properly draw Mega Man.
-More details on this format can be found in format spects v0.txt
+More details on this format can be found in format specs v0.txt

 Note that these aren't intended to be perfect emulations of the game's behavior--in particular, Mega Man's running frame will often be out of sync.
 Ghosts are rather intended to provide a "close enough" imitation of a run to help you make